 When you get engaged, of course!
 You don't have to drop the champagne flute and ask your fiancé or fiancée to hold that thought while you call your insurance broker.
 But once the dust has settled and you've had some time to bask in the glow of your impending nuptials, it's a good idea to make sure your beautiful new treasure has the full insurance protection you need and deserve so you can rest easy and keep your mind on more important matters—like finding a wedding venue.

 One big question that newly-engaged people often ask is whether they need a separate policy just for engagement ring or wedding ring insurance or if it would be better to add extra coverage to their existing homeowners' insurance or tenants' insurance policies.
-The answer is that those are both viable options, depending on your current, existing insurance coverage.
+The answer is that in Ontario those are both viable options, depending on your current, existing insurance coverage.

 Suppose you already have a home insurance or renters insurance policy in place.
 In that case, the easiest and most cost-effective option is likely to schedule your engagement ring as part of your property coverage with a personal article floater or endorsement.
 The floater is to give you additional coverage for one specified item—in this case, your engagement ring—with a value that exceeds the coverage limits for individual items on your existing homeowners' insurance.
 That way, you have the total reassurance that your insurance carrier will provide the full amount necessary to replace your ring with one of the same or similar value.